Tearsheet

 AI Analysis | Feedback

-Jonathan P. Banas, Executive Vice President and Chief Financial Officer
+Jonathan P. Banas Executive Vice President and Chief Financial Officer

-MaryAnn Peterson Kanary, Senior Vice President, Chief Legal Officer and Secretary
+MaryAnn Peterson Kanary Senior Vice President, Chief Legal Officer and Secretary

-MaryAnn Peterson Kanary serves as senior vice president, chief legal officer and secretary for Cooper Standard.
-She brings over 24 years of experience working in publicly traded, international, and privately held manufacturing, automotive, and construction organizations, leading the legal and compliance functions for the company.
-Most recently, Kanary served as executive vice president and chief legal officer at Barton Malow Holdings LLC, and corporate secretary for Barton Malow Enterprises, Inc.
+MaryAnn Peterson Kanary serves as Senior Vice President, Chief Legal Officer and Secretary for Cooper Standard, leading the legal and compliance functions.
+She brings more than 24 years of experience from publicly traded, international, and privately held manufacturing, automotive, and construction organizations.
+Prior to joining Cooper Standard, Ms. Kanary was Executive Vice President and Chief Legal Officer at Barton Malow Holdings LLC, and corporate secretary for Barton Malow Enterprises, Inc.

 AI Analysis | Feedback